Sinaloa Cartel: Opioids (heroin and fentanyl)

-It also currently deals in the fentanyl trade to a large extent, distributing both raw fentanyl powder as well as counterfeit "M30" pills designed to look like authentic oxycodone but which are in-fact, just pressed with fentanyl or other chemicals.
+It also currently deals in the fentanyl trade to a large extent, distributing both raw fentanyl powder as well as counterfeit "M30" pills designed to look like authentic oxycodone but which are, in fact, just pressed with fentanyl or other chemicals.
+The Sinaloa Cartel is a major player in the global cocaine trade.
 Similarly to methamphetamine, raw fentanyl production and distribution is incredibly profitable.
-Fentanyl is cheap to produce since it is entirely synthetic and can be clandestinely manufactured since unlike marijuana, opium/heroin, and coca it requires no farming, cultivation, sunlight, or irrigation.
+Fentanyl is cheap to produce since it is entirely synthetic and can be clandestinely manufactured since, unlike cannabis (marijuana), opium/heroin, and coca, it requires no farming, cultivation, sunlight, or irrigation.
 Most of the precursors required to synthesize fentanyl and its analogues come from China where it is then processed into actual fentanyl by criminal organizations in Mexico.
 Fentanyl is chemically classified as a phenylpiperidine in its molecular structure, unlike the more traditional morphinan poppy-derived opiates such as codeine, morphine and even the closely related hydrocodone and heroin (diacetylmorphine).
 In the coastal city of Mazatlán, it reportedly takes as little as eight days for the precursor chemicals to move from a Pacific Ocean delivery to hidden cartel labs, then north across the U.S. border.

-According to a 2019 DEA report, it is “estimated that each fentanyl pill costs only $1 to produce.
-It can be resold in the U.S. for at least 10 times as much.”
+According to a 2019 DEA report, it is "estimated that each fentanyl pill costs only $1 to produce.
+It can be resold in the U.S. for at least 10 times as much."
 The cartel also manufactures and traffics heroin, a semisynthetic morphinan compound made from the Opium poppy (Papaver somniferum), which is now typically mixed with fentanyl to very cheaply increase its strength.
-Much of the heroin smuggled, particularly by the Sinaloa Cartel is made in "The Golden Triangle", a region in Mexico overlapping parts of the states of Sinaloa, Durango, and Chihuahua where opium and marijuana have historically been cultivated.
-Local state and government crackdowns on these farms however have pushed much of the opioid market in the direction of synthetics like fentanyl which can be made far more covertly.
-In recent times fentanyl in Mexico has sometimes, haphazardly been referred to as “Mexican oxy” or even “synthetic heroin”.
+Much of the heroin smuggled, particularly by the Sinaloa Cartel is made in "The Golden Triangle", a region in Mexico overlapping parts of the states of Sinaloa, Durango, and Chihuahua where opium and cannabis (marijuana) have historically been cultivated.
+Local state and government crackdowns on these farms, however, have pushed much of the opioid market in the direction of synthetics like fentanyl, which can be made far more covertly.
+In recent times, fentanyl in Mexico has sometimes, haphazardly been referred to as "Mexican oxy" or even "synthetic heroin".